opws/opws-dataset/docs/fields.md

 Whether the inputs have typed characters `hidden` or `visible`, or, if visibility can be toggled, `showable` or `hideable` (from the default states, respectively).

+## registration.form.phone.input

+Whether the form for registration contains an `optional` or `required` input for a phone number, or `none`.

 ## registration.form.birthdate.input

 Whether the user may (`optional`), must (`required`), or may not (`none`) provide their date of birth on registration.